 Tipón does design as follows:

 Natural enclosures and Gardens.
-Here you can see the objective house that Wiracocha ordered to build for his father, Yahuar Huaca.
-Since then, this sector has had beautiful fountains and gutters that continue pouring water from the existing underground channels.
+Here you can see the objective house Wiracocha ordered to build for his father, Yahuar Huaca.
+Since then, this sector has had beautiful fountains and gutters pouring water from underground channels.

 An Intihuatana.
-Located in a room with trapezoidal windows, from which you can see everything Tipón.
-It is located a short distance from the main precincts, above a mountainous elevation.
+Located in a room with trapezoidal windows, you can see everything in Tipon.
+Above a mountainous elevation, it is a short distance from the main precincts.

 Smaller enclosures.
-About 1 kilometer from the Intihuatana, they are of lower quality than the natural enclosures.
-They do initially built in stone, and their finishes do make of adobe.
+About 1 kilometer from the Intihuatana, they are lower quality than the natural enclosures.
+They are initially built in stone, and their finishes are adobe.

 The Looker.
 To the north of the archaeological site is the Mirador del Cusco.
-In the ancient time, an important place of observation was denominated to him Cruz Moqo (summit where there is a cross) and Qosqo Qhawarina (from where Cusco is visible).
+In ancient times, Cruz Moqo (summit where there is a cross) and Qosqo Qhawarina (from where Cusco is visible) were essential places of observation.
 From there, you could see West Cusco.
-This place was an essential hostel of personalities with political and economic powers during the Inca empire.
+This place was a necessary hostel for personalities with political and economic powers during the Inca empire.

 Tipón stands surrounded by a wall that did build to serve as a defense.
 Then this purpose was of no importance since all the surrounding towns belonged to the Tahuantinsuyo empire.